 This is a twelve-week course, but we’ll be selecting five or six lessons to focus on together (if you have a don’t-miss chapter, let me know in the comments).
 The book club will start on Wednesday, May 23, with the introductory sections and Week 1: Recovering a Sense of Safety.
 Come and join the discussion in the comments, and link up any posts you write on the book.

-My Writer, still rubbing that spot on her forehead, thinks it’s a terrific place to start.
-When she doesn’t think I’m paying attention, she whispers that she’s really excited to take this journey with you.
+My Writer, still rubbing that spot on his forehead, thinks it’s a terrific place to start.
+When he doesn’t think I’m paying attention, he whispers that he’s really excited to take this journey with you.

-When I don’t think she’s paying attention, I steal her coffee mug.
+When I don’t think he’s paying attention, I steal his coffee mug.

 Buy a year of Every Day Poems, just $5.99— Read a poem a day, become a better poet.
 In May we’re exploring the theme Roses.